Cahiers du Bétar: History and profile

 Cahiers du Bétar was established in 1938 as a successor to another Jewish periodical entitled ha-Ivri.
 It was published by the Bétar movement's Tunisia branch on a monthly basis.
 Alfred Louzoun edited the monthly of which headquarters was in Tunis.
+He later assumed the post of director, and Jacques Silvera became the editor of the magazine in 1939.
+Its circulation was about 1,200 copies.

-Cahiers du Bétar was an supporter of the right-wing Zionism of Vladimir Jabotinsky.
+Cahiers du Bétar was a supporter of the right-wing Zionism of Vladimir Jabotinsky.
 However, it did not manage to have significant influence as its successor ha-Ivri.
 It ceased publication in 1946.